jdillonh/Vynth/README.md

 environments, and is an easy way to play with graphics programs without having to type them out by hand.

-(Keep in mind that this project is very much a WIP and a few UI elements are not yet functional)
+**Keep in mind that this project is very much a WIP**, a few UI elements are not yet functional and things are subject to change.

 ## How do I use it?
 Every basic patch starts with 3 things: